siam1251/cmds/large_scale_system.md

        Latency (difference between post and response in seconds)
   * what many users will post at a second?
   * what will be post size?
 100 KByte * 5 Posts * 2B = 1000 Billon KB = 10^9*10^3
+  * make your system latency p99.99 ? how?
 #### Calculation:

   * convert 2B/(24*60*60) per second